 Fires and Explosions

-The risk of fire and explosion in pool plant rooms is particularly high due to the chemical properties of the chemicals involved.
+The risk of fire and explosion in pool plant rooms is particularly high.
+This is due to the chemical properties of the chemicals involved.
 A thorough and robust fire and explosion risk assessment must be carried out.
-Good prevention management strategies, including training of staff, correct storage of chemicals etc. will go a long way to reducing the risk.
+Good prevention management strategies, including training of staff, correct storage of chemicals etc., will go a long way to reducing the risk.

 Emergencies should be thought about in advance, and procedures for dealing with them should be practised regularly.
-The fire service will need to be made aware of the chemicals that are stored on the premises, so it would be a good idea to prepare a file in advance to hand over to the fire service in the event of an emergency.
+The fire service will need to be made aware of the chemicals that are stored on the premises.
+It would be a good idea to prepare a file in advance to hand over to the fire service in the event of an emergency.